 To get a clear grasp of what an NFT actually represents, we can start by looking at what the concept of fungibility entails.
 In layman’s terms, fungibility is an attribute of a particular asset that makes it easily exchangeable for something else.

-For example, we know that the euro and the US dollar can be traded for a number of goods and services because these currencies are extremely fungible and recognised as being monetary stores of value.
+For example, we know that the euro and the Canadian dollar can be traded for a number of goods and services because these currencies are extremely fungible and recognized as being monetary stores of value.
 The same is also true with crypto-assets like Bitcoin – which can basically be traded for a large number of digital tokens seamlessly.

 If we say an asset is non-fungible by design, it implies that it cannot be easily traded for something else.
 For example, say an NFT of a particular painting is issued, it cannot be substituted or traded for another NFT since each NFT represents a unique and individual piece of content.

 This is in stark contrast to popular cryptos like Ether, Litecoin, Bitcoin or Dogecoin where every token is the same as the next.

 One of the most defining characteristics of an NFT, especially when compared with a physical collectable such as a Pokémon card or rare Monet artwork, is that each NFT comes with a few unique markers that help make them verifiable as well as easily distinguishable from other NFTs.

 Furthermore, all of the data associated with each NFT is recorded on a public ledger – i.e. the blockchain .
 As a result, there can never be any uncertainty when establishing ownership or provenance (where an item originates from).
 For example, in case of any dispute, items can be traced back to their rightful owner with the touch of a button, thanks in large part to the transparent and decentralized nature of blockchain technology.